UK, Dutch royals mark 75 years since WWII Battle of Arnhem | DW | 21.09.2019

 "But these were days of great courage, that were decisive for the future of our continent."

-The huge assault was led by the British 1st Airborne Division, along with paratroopers from the US Army's 101st and 82nd Airborne Divisions and Poland's 1st Independent Parachute Brigade.
+The huge assault was led by the British 1st Airborne Division, and included paratroopers from the US Army's 101st and 82nd Airborne Divisions and Poland's 1st Independent Parachute Brigade.

 Read more: Warsaw Uprising: Germany's guilt, shame and atonement